theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Actually nonsensical question.
 We don't ask animals if they are good.

+"Good" and "evil" are concepts humans made up to compare ourselves with one another.

 Original sin.
 We were godlike, but now are in a fallen state

 First: Jean-Jacques Rousseau ~ _Discourse on the Origin and the Foundation of Inequality among Mankind_ 1754